McDonald’s closing dining areas amid coronavirus pandemic

 Officials said they believe “this temporary change is the right decision for our consumers, our communities, and our business and (we) will continue to evaluate our operations as the situation evolves,

-If customers have questions about the status of their local McDonald’s, they are encouraged to contact their local restaurant.
+If customers have questions about the status of their local McDonald’s, they are encouraged to contact their local restaurants.